 - Learning Outcomes

-- Within their scope of practice, students who successfully complete the paper will
+Within their scope of practice, students who successfully complete the paper will be able to

 - Critique a relevant philosophy and demonstrate how it underpins their professional practice within the intellectual/learning disability sector